fundu-rs/fundu/README.md

 # Examples

-If only the default configuration is required, the `parse_duration` method can be used.
+If only the default parser is required once, then the `parse_duration` method can be used.

 ```rust
 use fundu::parse_duration;